MedentzidisCharalampos/Neural-machine-translation-with-attention/README.md

 We train a sequence to sequence (seq2seq) model for Spanish to English translation.
 After training the model we will be able to input a Spanish sentence, such as `¿todavia estan en casa?`, and return the English translation: `are you still at home?`

+# Download and prepare the dataset
+We use a language dataset provided by http://www.manythings.org/anki/ This dataset contains language translation pairs in the format:

+`May I borrow this book?` `¿Puedo tomar prestado este libro?`

+There are a variety of languages available, but we'll use the English-Spanish dataset.
+For convenience, we've hosted a copy of this dataset on Google Cloud, but you can also download your own copy.
+After downloading the dataset, here are the steps we take to prepare the data:

+1. Add a start and end token to each sentence.
+2. Clean the sentences by removing special characters.
+3. Create a word index and reverse word index (dictionaries mapping from word → id and id → word).
+4. Pad each sentence to a maximum length.